 Based on Michael Chabon's novel, the film chronicles the defining summer of a recent college graduate who crosses his gangster father and explores love, sexuality, and the enigmas surrounding his life and his city.

 Two women get on the highway heading to Santa Fe.
 Marilyn dreams of winning a contest held by a famous belly dancing company, while her friend, Mona, has a secret: she's a fugitive from justice - accused of her mother-in-law's death.

 A beautiful, wealthy young party girl drops out of Radcliffe in 1965 and heads to New York to become Holly Golightly.
 When she meets a hungry young artist named Andy Warhol, he promises to make her the star she always wanted to be.
 And like a super nova she explodes on the New York scene only to find herself slowly lose grip on reality...
 Written by

-Richie Berlin says she's shooting includes Adderall, but this wasn't brought to market until 1996.
+Richie says she's shooting Adderall, which wasn't brought to market until 1996.
 See more »

 Was this review helpful to you?